 Instructor: University of Georgia

-Directed Reading discussing transnational media, and using DH tools to collect and visualize data
+Directed Reading discussing transnational media, and using DH tools to collect and visualize data.

-Directed Reading discussing modernism, publishing, and applying DH tools and methods to this research
+Directed Reading discussing modernism, publishing, and applying DH tools and methods to this research.

 Summer Scholars – 2019

 7 students chosen from faculty nominations to work on projects of their own design.
-Participants in this

 Summer Scholars – 2018

 6 students chosen from faculty nominations to work on projects of their own design.
-Participants in this program earn $1000 for six weeks in the summer
+Participants in this program earn $1000 for six weeks in the summer.

 Instructor: Lafayette College